Contact Us

 The ESRS S1 standard pertains to a company’s “own workers,” or workers who a company directly contracts with.
 This standard requires corporations to disclose essential workforce information that includes not only key metrics relating to employee characteristics; diversity, equity, and inclusion; working conditions; and human rights; but also details on the policies and processes to manage both negative and positive impacts to employees, the effectiveness of employee programs, and how the company ensures that best practices are implemented.

 These metrics are important because reporting this data fosters transparency.
-By requiring companies to disclose information about the composition of an organization’s workforce, workforce policies that a company has in place, and how a company continuously assesses and adapts the enforcements of these policies, the CSRD ensures that organizations can then be held accountable for all employment practices.
+By requiring companies to disclose information about the composition of an organization’s workforce, workforce policies that a company has in place, and how a company continuously assesses and adapts the enforcement of these policies, the CSRD ensures that organizations can then be held accountable for all employment practices.
 This transparency helps stakeholders assess the company's commitment to fair employment practices, employee engagement, and overall employee well-being.
 It also allows shareholders and customers to make informed decisions about supporting or investing in the business.

 ESRS S2: Workers in the Value Chain